Can Dehydration Cause Asthma & Allergies?

 4. Use Healthy Salts Salts: Natural pink salts contain anywhere between 60 & 84 trace minerals that replenish deficiencies and provide valuable alkaline buffers.
 These salts help regulate fluid volume in-out of the cell, and along with enough water provide an extremely efficient energy source, “hydroelectric energy.”

 5. Think Water First: Whenever you are experiencing low energy and/or bodily symptoms, go to water first.
 Sprinkle a little pink salt in 16-24 oz of water and drink up.
-The minerals, alkalinity, & hydration will fuel, replenish & stabilize your cells.
+The minerals, alkalinity, & hydration will fuel, replenish & stabilize the cells.

 6. Decrease Potassium Containing Foods: People with asthma/allergies often have abnormal trace mineral ratios; therefore foods that are both high in potassium & sugar further trigger reactions.
 Avoid orange juice, bananas, & regular/baked potatoes.
 Add a bit of good salts to other fruit such as melons.